 Liverpool Philharmonic has updated its cookie policy.
 We use cookies to ensure that we give you the best experience on our website.
 This includes cookies from third party social media websites.
 Such third party cookies may track your use on our website.
 If you continue without changing your settings, we'll assume that you are happy to receive all cookies.
 However, you can change your cookie settings at any time.

-Conductor Laureate Vasily Petrenko returns to the Hall to lead the Orchestra in works by Tchaikovsky and Shostakovich.
+Conductor Laureate Vasily Petrenko leads the Orchestra in works by Shostakovich, Liadov, and a long-awaited premiere from Victoria Borisova-Ollas.

 Other music lovers have looked at these events in the last 24 hours – we think you might like them too